 Is your computer crashing?
 Does it run into BSOD all of a sudden?
-Many people would come across the clock watchdog timeout error on Windows 10.
+Many people would come across the clock watchdog timeout error on Windows 10 or Windows 11.
 However, no one knows for sure what it is and how to handle it properly.

 When Does the Clock Watchdog Timeout Error happen?